Security analysis

 Remedial actions can be preventive or curative:

 • preventive: these actions are implemented before the violation occurs, for example if the flow of a monitored line is between 90% and 100%.
+Use contingency context none for that.

 • curative: these actions are implemented after a violation occurs, for example if the flow of the monitored line is greater than 100%.